Fire and rescue services

 If you're considering teaching English in South Korea:

-Serious crimes, such as murder, may attract the death penalty.
+Serious crimes, such as murder, could attract the death penalty.

 It's illegal to take photos of and around: